Cultured Guru Logo

 • 24 – 72 hours: All contents in the jar should be submerged beneath the brine.

-• 14 – 28 days: Lactobacillus comprise most or all of the microbial population.
+• 14 – 28 days: Lactobacillus comprises most or all of the microbial population.
 They produce copious amounts of lactic acid, making the ferment smell even more pleasantly sour.
-This is when the pepper, squash and garlic mixture becomes well preserved.
-Wait for the peppers to stop bubbling, then move on to blending and straining the sauce.
+This is when the pepper, squash, and garlic mixture becomes well-preserved.
+Wait for the peppers to stop bubbling, then proceed to blend and strain the sauce.

 Bottling and Using All Parts